Charlie Mathers

-Charles Mathers (second ¼ 1860 – death unknown) was an English rugby union footballer who played in the 1880s.
+Charles Mathers (second ¼ 1860 – 1926) was an English rugby union footballer who played in the 1880s.
 He played at representative level for British Isles and Yorkshire, and at club level for Bramley, as a forward.
 Prior to Tuesday 2 June 1896, Bramley were a rugby union club.

 Background

 Charles Mathers' birth was registered in Hunslet, West Riding of Yorkshire, England.

 Playing career

-International honours

 Charlie Mathers won cap(s) for British Isles while at Bramley on the 1888 British Lions tour to New Zealand and Australia.